Yaşar University

 Yaşar University (Turkish: Yaşar Üniversitesi) is a university in İzmir, Turkey on the Aegean Sea.
 The university faculty teaches in English, with programs at both the undergraduate and postgraduate level.

 History

-Selcuk Yaşar Sports and Education Foundation decided to establish Yaşar University in 1999, as a modern university in the city of Izmir.
+Selcuk Yaşar Sports and Education Foundation decided to establish Yaşar University in 1999, as a modern university in the city of İzmir.
 The Turkish National Assembly approved the creation of the university on 29 March 2001.
 Education started within its Alsancak premises in the academic year of 2002-2003.
 The Selçuk Yaşar Bornova Campus was opened in 2008.

-Philosophy

-Yaşar University presents itself as a "boutique university".
-Its goal is to be identified as a small but prestigious international Turkish university.

 Organization

 Yaşar University is divided into seven undergraduate faculties which have 25 different academic programs.
 Undergraduate divisions include: